koenderks/jfa/README.md

 [![Lifecycle: stable](https://img.shields.io/badge/lifecycle-stable-brightgreen.svg)](https://lifecycle.r-lib.org/articles/stages.html#stable)

 The `selection()` function takes a data frame and performs statistical sampling according to one of three algorithms: random sampling, cell sampling, or fixed interval sampling in combination with either record sampling or monetary unit sampling.
-The function returns an object of class `jfaSelection` which can be used with associated `summary()` and a `plot()` methods.
+The function returns an object of class `jfaSelection` which can be used with associated `summary()` and `plot()` methods.
 The input for the `sampleSize` argument can be an object of class `jfaPlanning` as returned by the `planning()` function.

 *Full function with default arguments:*